dcgc/dcgc.io/podcast-notes.md

-Shitty marketing and non-detailed explanation of product.

-Vendor makes promise of easy process, and never fullfills.

-vendors are not hold accountable.

 CISO's most of the time don't have security background. the sales pitch and marketing is directed towards executives and they gobble this up because they don't know how to verify it and how to chanel/filter it.

 CISO don't speak "techinese" and the conversation between vendor and CISO is usually "problem, problem, problem" "solution, solution, solution"